flutter/flutter/engine/src/flutter/impeller/docs/specialization_constants.md

 ## Implementation

-Only 32bit ints are supported as const values and can be used to represent:
+Const values are floats and can be used to represent:

 * true/false via 0/1.
 * function selection, such as advanced blends.
 The specialization value maps to a specific blend function.
 For example, 0 maps to screen and 1 to overlay via a giant if/else macro.